jagdeepjain/e2e-env-using-docker/README.md

-# test-automation-docker
+# End to End developement Environment on Docker
-This project shows how to use docker for testing requirements
+This project shows how to use docker for devlopement and testing requirements